cveras33/python-api-challenge/README.md

 ## Part II: VacationPy ##

+__Note__: If you're having trouble displaying the maps, try running `jupyter nbextension enable --py gmaps` in your environment and retry.

 #### Heat Map ####
 ![headmap](https://github.com/cveras33/python-api-challenge/blob/main/Images/heat_map.png)

+The heat map displayed above displays the humidity for every city from Part 1.

 #### Hotel Pins ####

+A new data frame is created, only containing cities with ideal weather conditions, which include the following:
+* A max temperature lower than 80 degrees but higher than 70
+* Wind speed less than 10 mph
+* Zero cloudiness

+Any rows that don't contain all three conditions are excluded from this dataframe.

 ![hotels](https://github.com/cveras33/python-api-challenge/blob/main/Images/hotel_heat_map.png)

+The pins in the above heat map represent hotels in city's with ideal weather conditions.

 ### Status ###
 Project is *in progress*.